 - Inorganic chemistry with laboratories (8 semester credits or equivalent) - ii.
 Organic Chemistry with laboratories (8 semester credits or equivalent) - iii.
 Biochemistry (3 semester credits or equivalent) - d.
 English - i.
-English composition (6 semester credits or equivalent) - ii.
-Technical writing (3 semester credits or equivalent) - e.
+English composition (6 semester credits or equivalent) - Technical writing or equivalent (3 semester credits or equivalent) - e.
 Humanities - i.
-Public Speaking (3 semester credits or equivalent) f.
-Mathematics - i.
-Calculus (6 semester credits or equivalent) - g.
-Physics

-- i.
-General physics with laboratories (8 semester credits or equivalent) - h.
+Public Speaking (3 semester credits or equivalent) - f Mathematics - i.
+Calculus (3 semester credits or equivalent) - a.
+Physics - General physics with laboratories (4 semester credits or equivalent) - h.
 Statistics - i.
-Statistics at the junior level (300 or 3000 level course) or greater (3 semester credits or equivalent) - 4) Meet the technical standards of the college, and - (5) Meet the minimum Pharmacy College Admissions Test score criteria.
+Statistics (3 semester credits or equivalent) - (4) Meet the technical standards of the college, and - (5) Meet the minimum Pharmacy College Admissions Test score criteria.

-For students attending the University of Louisiana at Monroe for their preprofessional requirements, courses listed online at www.ulm.edu/pharmacy/ will fulfill the College of Pharmacy's pre-professional requirements.
+For students attending the University of Louisiana at Monroe for their pre-professional requirements, courses listed online at www.ulm.edu/pharmacy/ will fulfill the College of Pharmacy's pre-professional requirements.
 This list along with course descriptions provided in the undergraduate or graduate and professional catalog also provide students attending other state or out of state institutions guidance concerning course content for pre-professional requirements.